🔀 Coming Soon to Linkilo — The Redirection Manager

 Click count, last-clicked timestamp, traffic-source split (direct, internal, external), last 50 raw clicks per redirect.
 GDPR-friendly hashed IPs.

-Catch redirect chains
+Catch & flatten redirect chains New

 Use wildcards or regex